Our Services

 Helpful Resources

-Metformin can disrupt vitamin B12 absorption by altering gut function and reducing uptake of the B12–intrinsic factor complex, which over time can lead to nerve damage and symptoms like tingling or numbness in the hands and feet.
-If left untreated, B12 deficiency may progress to more severe nerve issues or permanent damage.
+Metformin, a common medication for type 2 diabetes, can interfere with vitamin B12 absorption by altering gut function and reducing uptake of the B12–intrinsic factor complex.
+Over time, this deficiency may cause nerve damage, leading to symptoms like tingling, numbness, or weakness in the hands and feet.
+Left untreated, B12 deficiency can progress to severe or even permanent nerve damage.

 Metformin is one of the most commonly prescribed medications for type 2 diabetes.
 It works well to lower blood sugar and improve insulin sensitivity.
 However, long-term use of metformin can interfere with vitamin B12 absorption, potentially leading to nerve damage and symptoms like tingling or "pins and needles."